tonyynot/anthernet/_posts/2017-09-15-web-browser-privacy-and-security.md

 ---
 layout: post
-title: Web Browser Privacy and Security
+title: Know Thy Browser - A Study on Web Browser Security & Privacy
 date: 2017-09-15 00:18:23
 author: Anthony Ramella
 categories: security privacy
 image_preview:
-description: A brief rundown of the privacy and security of third-party browsers.
+description: A brief rundown of the privacy and security of popular third-party browsers.
 Some solutions are offered and many links are provided.
 comments: true
 ---